timsuchanek/prisma2-example/README.md

 prisma2 lift create --name 'init'
 ```

 This creates a new directory called `migrations`.
-This directory stores detailled info about each migration you perform throughout the lifetime of your project.
+This directory stores detailed info about each migration you perform throughout the lifetime of your project.

 Every migration is represented via its own directory inside the `migrations` directory.
 In this case, your first migration is called `TIMESTAMP-init` (e.g. `20190605165416-init`).
 It contains tree files: